Create and configure models

 In addition to the fields available in the external object, you may also be able to access related fields—fields that are located on another object, but have a relationship to this object.
 These are also known as reference fields.

-- Check the boxes beside the fields that you would like to add to the model from the related object.
+- Check the boxes next to the fields that you would like to add to the model from the related object.

 The fields selected are added to the model's fields list in the order in which they are selected.
 They are also listed under the Selected Fields tab.
 A prefix indicates the name of the associated object, for example: Owner.Address is an address field from the Owner object.